croquet/croquet/historic/sdk/README.md

+The _Croquet SDK_ allows you to create **collaborative web** experiences without any server-side code, such as **multi-user apps** or **multi-player games**.
+These apps can be stand-alone, or they can be designed to take advantage of our _Greenlight_ collaborative environment (which itself is also built on Croquet).

 Scroll down for an **overview** of Croquet, and the [**SDK Changelog**](#changelog).

 Use the Navigation Panel to try our **Tutorials**, **Guides**, and **API docs**.